 PocketGuard Roadmap

-We’ve decided to make PocketGuard Roadmap Q4 2023 – Q1 2024 visible for our customers in order to bring a clear picture of our plans and future improvements.
-We find these improvements top value for our audience in order to meet their budgeting needs and solve main pain points.
+We’ve decided to make the PocketGuard Roadmap visible to our customers to bring a clear picture of our plans and future improvements.
+We find these improvements top value for our audience to meet their budgeting needs and solve main pain points.
 So, here’s the list:

-1. Data transfer from Mint to PocketGuard in a few clicks
+1. Move from Mint to PocketGuard in a few clicks

 What: Mint switchers will be able to attach their Mint export file, so we can import all the transaction history applying correct categorization, notes, and other details.
 After that, Mint switchers would be able to select a bank account(s) to pair their transaction history based on what PocketGuard identified.
 This journey would take seconds and download your full transaction history directly to bank accounts.